• Skip to primary navigation

 Reduce the wine - Add the white wine to the same pan you cooked the chicken and scrape any brown bits with a wooden spoon.
 Simmer until the wine has reduced by half (photos 8 & 9).

-Make the sauce - Next, add the plum tomatoes, add 1-2 tablespoon of water to the can and rinse out any leftover tomato, add it to the sauce.
+Make the sauce – Next, add the plum tomatoes, add 1-2 tbsp of water to the can and rinse out any leftover tomato, add it to the sauce.
 Crush the tomatoes using a potato masher or wooden spoon.
 Add the oregano then let it simmer on a medium heat for 10 minutes (photos 10-12).

 Step by step photos showing how to make pizzaiola sauce